Pulitzer Prize Poetry Winner

 Summary

 The title serial poem turns a philosophical, fragmentary lyric onto the riddle of how an individual exists within a city and a populace.
 Oppen writes in stripped, weighted lines whose silences carry as much meaning as their language, in keeping with his Objectivist roots.
-The work stands as one of the great political-philosophical long poems of the century.
+The work stands as one of the great political and philosophical long poems of the century.

 ”